KRXQ

 KRXQ (98.5 FM, "98 Rock") is a commercial radio station in Sacramento, California.
 The station is owned by Audacy, Inc. and broadcasts a mainstream rock format.
-KRXQ's studios are located in North Highlands (with a Sacramento address) and its transmitter is in Folsom.
+KRXQ's studios are located in Roseville and its transmitter is in Folsom.

 History

-KXRQ
+Variety/jazz: 1959-1968

 The station at 98.5 FM first signed on November 1, 1959, as KXRQ.
 Owned and operated by Dale Flewelling, it was dedicated by then-California Governor Pat Brown.
 From its original studios and transmitter located on the 13th floor of the Elks building in downtown Sacramento, KXRQ operated daily from 7:00 a.m. to 2:00 a.m. with an effective radiated power of 35,000 watts.
 From its elevated location, KXRQ enjoyed broad coverage throughout the Sacramento Valley.
 Bruce Jensen was the program director during the station's first year and programmed a varied mix of popular music during the day and jazz late at night and weekend afternoons.
 From 1960 until mid-1966, Paul Thompson served in the same capacity; he adjusted the format to present a more sophisticated and swinging mix with an easy jazz touch during the daytime with more straightforward jazz heard later at night.
 At one point KXRQ became an all-jazz station for about two years; however, commercial support for the station waned and it restored the swinging sound format.
 Following the departure of Thompson, the station continued in the same direction for a while, but by early 1968 the station was having financial difficulties, and was only broadcasting from 3:00 p.m. to 8:00 p.m.